-Level Promoting Community and Individual Action Activities Reported Silver The city surveyed businesses to understand attitudes related to climate change when developing the Sustainable Business Management Program.
-2015 Level Promoting Community and Individual Action Activities Reported Gold The city working with WattzOn and Carbon Lighthouse to develop and implement the Benicia Commercial Building Pilot Program.
+1. The city surveyed businesses to understand attitudes related to climate change when developing the Sustainable Business Management program.

+- 2. The city working with WattzOn and Carbon Lighthouse to develop and implement the Benicia Commercial Building pilot program.
 This program will educate business owners about the benefits of energy efficiencies and retrofits and on-site energy production.
-Forty businesses will receive no- cost energy assessments and recommendations for retrofits along with financing mechanism assistance.
-Two businesses will receive assistance to complete the recommended retrofits.
-2015 2.
+Forty businesses will receive no-cost energy assessments and recommendations for retrofits along with financing mechanism assistance.
+Two businesses will receive assistance to complete the recommended retrofits. - 3.
 The city and the consulting climate action plan coordinator are currently developing a list of Climate Action Plan strategy priorities that are ranked based on multiple benefits including: sector addressed greenhouse gas emission reduction potential, financial feasibility, timeliness, consistency with city approvals and Community Sustainability Commission input.

-Level Promoting Community and Individual Action Activities Reported Platinum The city created the Community Sustainability Commission (CSC) that is charged with implementing the Climate Action Plan.
+- 4. The city created the Community Sustainability Commission (CSC) that is charged with implementing the Climate Action Plan.
 The CSC created an Education + Outreach workgroup that enlists participation from schools, service groups and business organizations as well as other community partners.
-The workgroup partnered with Dominican University to host a five educational workshops, purchase sustainability-focused educational books and DVDs for the Benicia Public Library and help organize Earth Day events.
-2015 2.
-The City of Benicia has developed a Sustainable Benicia website that will provide an opportunity for interested residents to stay engaged in the sustainability projects and programs, educate residents and business owners about actions they can take to address climate change and reduce operating costs, various sustainable-focused events and various other resources.
-3. The city host sustainability related informational displays at city hall that educate residents about energy and water conservation practices and green building practices.
-These boards rotate depending on the time of year.
+The workgroup partnered with Dominican University to host a five educational workshops, purchase sustainability-focused educational books and DVDs for the Benicia Public Library and help organize Earth Day events. - 5.
+The City of Benicia has developed a Sustainable Benicia website that will provide an opportunity for interested residents to stay engaged in the sustainability projects and programs, educate residents and business owners about actions they can take to address climate change and reduce operating costs, various sustainablefocused events and various other resources.

-Level Promoting Community and Individual Action Activities Reported Platinum 4.
-The city developed and began implementing the Benicia Green Business Program, the local chapter of the Bay Area Green Business Program.
-The Program assists local business in adopting sustainable practices by applying to be certified and then filling out a sustainability questionnaire.
+Promoting Community and Individual Action Activities

+- 6. The city host sustainability related informational displays at city hall that educate residents about energy and water conservation practices and green building practices.
+These boards rotate depending on the time of year. - 7.
+The city developed and began implementing the Benicia Green Business program, the local chapter of the Bay Area Green Business program.
+The program assists local business in adopting sustainable practices by applying to be certified and then filling out a sustainability questionnaire.
 The city is working with PG&E, city staff, Republic Services and others to assess businesses who wish to be certified.
-This process has also been rolled into the city's existing Business Resource Incentive Program (a revolving loan sustainability program) so that participants can receive deserved recognition for their efforts.
-2015 The city launched SustainableBenicia.org to educate and inform Benicia residents about a variety of sustainability initiatives.
-This is a one-stop-shop for all things related to the city's Climate Action Plan and other sustainability projects.
-The city is co-sponsoring the first Eco Awards recognizing residents, businesses, and community based organizations' efforts to reduce water, energy and waste.
+This process has also been rolled into the city's existing Business Resource Incentive program (a revolving loan sustainability program) so that participants can receive deserved recognition for their efforts. - 8.
+The city launched SustainableBenicia.org to educate and inform Benicia residents about a variety of sustainability initiatives.
+This is a one-stop-shop for all things related to the city's Climate Action Plan and other sustainability projects. - The city is co-sponsoring the first Eco Awards recognizing residents, businesses, and community based organizations' efforts to reduce water, energy and waste.